KyokaAizen665/Yuzuki-Md-V2/README.md

 > [!NOTE]
-> This is a completely free source code.
+> This is the official source code for YuzukiMD and it's completely free
-> Do not sell or buy.
+> do not sell or buy.